 Although in Berlin, the German army was preparing to surrender, fights in Prague continued.
 Moreover, German forces used civilians as human shields.
 SS soldiers murdered captured resistance soldiers.

 In the end, German and Czech forces started to negotiate.
 Prague allowed German forces to leave in exchange for disarming themselves.
-On May 9th, 1945, Germans left.
+On May 9th, 1945, the Germans left.
 Several hours later, the Red Army finally entered Prague.
-Czechs came to streets to celebrate their liberators.
-But was it really the Soviets how liberated Prague?
+Czechs came to the streets to celebrate their liberators.
+But was it the Soviets who liberated Prague?

 Did you know?
 Old Town Square wasn’t spared the damage.
 Old Town Hall, together with Astronomical Clock, was burned down, on May 8th 1945.